dyninst/dyninst/docs/dyninstAPI/developer/instPoint.h.rst

     The second is a best guess as to the *next* address that will execute.

   .. cpp:function:: block_instance *block_compat() const

+    Returns the current block (if there is one) or the next block we're going to execute (if not).
+In some cases we may not know; function exit points and the like.
+In this case we return the current block as a "well, this is what we've got..."

     This is for address tracking... if we're between blocks (e.g., post-call, function exit, or edge instrumentation) and thus aren't strongly tied to a block give us the next block that will execute.
 Unlike block() above, this always works.